nyfine99/mckelveyschofield/README.md

 ## Project Overview

 This repository demonstrates advanced electoral dynamics through computational simulations of the **McKelvey-Schofield Chaos Theorem** and **Ranked-choice Voting system**.
-The project showcases implementation of mathematical theory, data visualization, and algorithmic implementations in political science.
+The project showcases implementation of mathematical theory, data visualization, and complex algorithms in political science.

 ### What is the McKelvey-Schofield Chaos Theorem?

 The [McKelvey-Schofield Chaos Theorem](https://en.wikipedia.org/wiki/McKelvey%E2%80%93Schofield_chaos_theorem) proves that in multidimensional policy spaces, an agenda setter can (under fairly general conditions on voter preferences) manipulate voters to choose any policy over any other through strategic sequencing of binary choices.
 This project provides interactive visualizations and computational tools to explore this fascinating result.

+More information on the McKelvey-Schofield Chaos Theorem (and ranked-choice voting) can be found in the `docs` subfolder.

 ## Key Features